 I was born in Germany, but grew up in Brooklyn and London.
 As a child, I loved listening to my family’s stories—of war and death and love gone wrong—and later I would rewrite them in my head, filling in the details, the motives, and making up new endings.
 Soon I started writing my stories down and I’ve never stopped.

 At some level, family and community is what all my work is about.
 Everywhere I look there are stories to tell.
 In my professional life as a writer, editor, and teacher, I work with stories across various genres.
 My most recent book, The Secret Power of Middle Children (Hudson St/Penguin), is the first nonfiction exploration of the benefits of being stuck in the middle.
-Other work includes a book on parenting strategies that can make or break children born into wealth and a novel about forbidden love and a family torn apart by the division of Germany at the end of WWII.
-To read an excerpt, click here.
+Other work includes, among others, a book on parenting strategies that can make or break children born into wealth and a novel of psychological suspense about the devastating fallout of a teenager’s careless accusation against a New York family.